No. 3 Kansas gets 5th win in a row, 63-58 over No. 24 TCU - WHIZ News

 Neither team made a field goal in the final 4:19.
 TCU missed its last six shots over that span, while the Jayhawks were 0-for-4 in the final 4:45.

-The Frogs tied the game at 48 with 10:13 left when Jakobe Coles made a short leaner while being fouled, but missed the free throw that would have put them in the lead.
+The Frogs tied the game at 48 with 10:13 left when Jakobe Coles made a tough leaner while being fouled, but missed the free throw that would have put them in the lead.

 Mike Miles Jr. had 13 points for TCU, which has lost five of its last six games.
 The first four of those losses came when the guard was out with a hyperextended right knee.
 Coles added 12 points and Baugh had 11.